DennisLent/RustyRunways/README.md

 - [ ] Hook up a simple GUI or terminal map view.
 - [ ] Track operating costs, depreciation, dynamic fuel prices.
 - [ ] Python bindings for ML.
-- [ ] Enable hangars to store airplanes and/or cargo.
 - [ ] Weather conditions?
 - [ ] Creating a game with input file instead of random.
 - [x] Handle refueling